Hen0678/Everest-Enthusiast/README.md

 ## Deployment
 ### Deploying the site
 After creating the website in GitPod, the site was deployed to GitHub to host.
-To deploy the project use the following steps:
+To deploy the project, use the following steps:
 * In the GitHub repository, navigate to the Settings tab at the top of the page.
 * Select Pages on the left hand side of the page
 * Under "Build and deployment" there is a Source dropdown.
 Select Deploy from a branch and then Save.